Integrating pharmacy into primary care

 - The need to improve value through integration of pharmacy and clinical pharmaceutical skills into patient pathways and the emerging new care models.

-The review is examining the evidence base of the clinical elements of the current Community Pharmacy Contractual Framework and other clinical services.
-It will make recommendations for commissioning models and clinical pharmacy services aimed at ensuring community pharmacy is better integrated with primary care and making far greater use of community pharmacy and pharmacists.
+The review examined the evidence base of the clinical elements of the current Community Pharmacy Contractual Framework and other clinical services.
+It made recommendations for commissioning models and clinical pharmacy services aimed at ensuring community pharmacy is better integrated with primary care and making far greater use of community pharmacy and pharmacists.

-NHS England has set up a Pharmacy Integration Fund to support these changes and to help transform how pharmacists and community pharmacy will operate in the NHS.
+NHS England set up a Pharmacy Integration Fund to support these changes and to help transform how pharmacy will operate in the NHS.